 - Personal belongings which hamper the use of public space.
 (Personal belongings are the responsibility of the owner)

-- Use of sports equipment on library property (e.g., roller blades, scooters, skate boards, basketballs)
+- Use of sports equipment on library property (e.g., bicycles, roller blades, scooters, skateboards, basketballs)

-- Animals (with the exception of assistive animals)
+- Animals (with the exception of service animals)

 - Inappropriate use, theft, or mutilation of library materials or property

 - Activities that violate the law or encourage others to violate the law

 - Activities that violate the rights of other users or library staff

 - Weapons or items resembling or being wielded as weapons

 Persons who violate this Behavior Policy may receive a warning from library staff and/or an opportunity to cease the violation or leave the library.

 Illegal activity, as well as any willful or repeated violations of this Behavior Policy or other posted library policies and regulations, may result in removal from the library and/or suspension of library privileges by the Director subject to appeal to the Board of Library Trustees.